johndpope/pianogame/trunk/readme.txt

 Originally written by Nicholas Piegdon, the following people have also contributed to the project:

-Luis Anton with an early version of the MIDI input code
+Luis Anton with an early version of the MIDI input code Troy Ramos with a suggestion to use Klavarskribo staff notation

 --------------------------